Sorry, you need to enable JavaScript to visit this website.

 • certification of the results of the assessment which may lead to a partial or full qualification.

-NCFHE has worked in collaboration with different sectors in developing occupational standards.
+MFHEA has worked in collaboration with different sectors in developing occupational standards.

-NCFHE had started working on the childcare occupational standards by organising the Health and Social Care SSU according to the requirements listed in the Subsidiary Legislation.
-NCFHE has seven functioning Sector Skills Units working on Occupational Standards and is in the process of setting up another Sector Skills Unit.
+MFHEA had started working on the childcare occupational standards by organising the Health and Social Care SSU according to the requirements listed in the Subsidiary Legislation.
+MFHEA has seven functioning Sector Skills Units working on Occupational Standards and is in the process of setting up another Sector Skills Unit.
 The roles of these Sector Skills Units vary from proposing occupational standards relevant to the sector, to providing guidance and counselling services to individuals submitting their documented experiences for validation and audit all assessment processes and results achieved thereby.

 The following policies and documents serve as a reference to the development of the professional competences of staff involved in the validation process across all relevant sectors: